 Note: The PDF files may open in the same browser window.
 If you would prefer to download a PDF to your computer or disk, right click on the linked image and select “Save Target As...” (or “Save Link As...”).
-When you click on a link to the file unit description in the Online Catalog, a new browser window with your Search session will open.
+When you click on a link to the file unit description in the National Archives Catalog, a new browser window with your Search session will open.

 |Link to Digital Copy (PDF)||Name of OSS Employee||National Archives Identifier|

 Bunche was an African affairs specialist for the OSS who later served in the United Nations and won the Nobel Peace Prize in 1950.

 Casey received a Bronze Star Medal for his OSS service and later became Director of Central Intelligence.